ccverak/carloscastellanos.dev/content/posts/2019-03-02-websockets-with-serverless.md

 [If you are one of those who likes seeing the code first, I created a sample application for this post, you can find it [here](https://github.com/ccverak/serverless-WebSockets-demo)]

-## Components and uses cases involved
+## Components and use cases involved

 We have three main components: